Table of Contents Show

 - 4. If you’re planning on asking for a remortgage, it’s a good idea to increase the value of your home first.

-- 5. If you want to refinance but have terrible credit, be patient and persistent.
+- 5. Be patient and persistent if you want to refinance but have terrible credit.

 - Alternatives to consider if you can’t Remortgage With Bad Credit